faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 Let it be flawed—after all, it is our own.

-As long as we can get the point across to the reader.
+As long as we get the point across, readers will understand.

-They will understand.

 ---